Small World FS is better than the banks if you don’t have other options. But in the long run, you’re probably better off finding something else.

 What is the cost of SmallWorld Money Transfer?

 To calculate the cost of SmallWorld, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation:

 |Transfer value||Overall cost|

 An average cost of 2.69% means that for every £1,000 sent, on average £26.90 will be lost in spread + fees.
-By using this figure, we aim to make a fair representation of SmallWorld across a range of transfer values.
-Of course, it is not a perfect measure for all situations, but it is helpful for comparative purposes.
+By using this figure, we can make a general representation of SmallWorld across a range of transfer values.
+Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.

 Important note on SWIFT: You should be aware that any transfer conducted via the SWIFT network may incur additional hidden charges by correspondent banks; the exact cost depending on the amount of the transfer and the recipient bank.
 In our experience, these fees can be as high as £25 per transaction.

 So, how does SmallWorld compare to other services in the market?
 To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 To sort this chart by column, click its respective headings.
 If you are reading on mobile, you may need to scroll horizontally to view all fields.

 |1||Azimo||0.89%||1-3 days||200||2 stars||Read review|